 This post covers the best fireworks viewing locations for the Magic Kingdom fireworks, complete with a map of the best and worst spots, and other tips.
 Wishes can be the highlight of a trip to Walt Disney World, but due to crowds and other factors, finding good spots can be difficult.
-I’ve watched and photographed the fireworks in the Magic Kingdom probably around 100 times, and have gotten a good idea of the best and worst spots from which to view the various shows.
-(Note: if you’re looking for the best spots for viewing Epcot’s fireworks, read our Best IllumiNations Viewing Spots post.)
+I’ve watched and photographed the fireworks in the Magic Kingdom over 100 times, and have gotten a good idea of the best and worst spots from which to view the fireworks.

 The map above works sort of like a stoplight (with orange added).
 Consider yellow on the map the “stoplight” version of go, with green on the map being the cream of the crop for views (okay, that part isn’t really like a stoplight).
 Orange on the map is a step down from yellow, but still isn’t bad.
 Red is bad–you should avoid these spots.
 There are numerous other “quiet” spots around the Magic Kingdom where you can see parts of the fireworks, but it’s incredibly important to know that all of the Magic Kingdom fireworks shows were designed to be viewed straight-on from Main Street, USA.